core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 # Security Considerations # {#chap-security-considerations}

-This section provides security considerations for CoAP group communication, in general and for the particular transport of IP multicast.
+This section provides security considerations for CoAP group communication, in general and in particular when using IP multicast.

 ## CoAP NoSec Mode ## {#chap-security-considerations-nosec-mode}